TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 You can call this code from both JVM/Android modules and JS modules.

 ## Setup
+For now, first clone the repository and publish both the plugin and the library to mavenLocal.
+Then proceed and add mavenLocal as repositories.

 In your top-level build.gradle.kts, add the following:
 ```kotlin
 buildscript {